sikessle/htwg-lab-cloud/instance/ldap-login/README.md

 ldap.conf can be customized to map the login attribute (default: uid) and groups from ldap.
 Overriding of values (home dir etc.) via `nss_override_attribute_value`.

-We may need to override uidNumber, gidNumber and homeDirectory.
+We need to override uidNumber, gidNumber, homeDirectory and loginShell.

 Default groups on Ubuntu 14.04: $username adm cdrom sudo dip plugdev lpadmin sambashare

 ## Testing

-Use Apache Directory Studio to browser any directory.
+Use Apache Directory Studio to browse any directory.

 ## References